Anthurium (Flamingo plant) - Expert tips

 Are Anthuriums toxic for pets or children?

-Anthuriums are toxic to pets and humans.
+Yes, Anthuriums are toxic to pets and humans.
 Swallowing them usually causes mouth and skin irritation, stomach ache and irritation with possible vomiting.
-So keep an eye on your Anthurium, your pets and little ones.
+Keeping Anthurium out of reach of kids and pets is a good idea.

 Buy your new Anthurium at PLNTS.com